 SASE is a set of technologies that embed security into the global fabric of networks.
 The critical components of SASE are software-defined WAN (SD-WAN), cloud access security broker (CASB), Firewall as a Service (FWaaS), zero-trust network access (ZTNA), and secure web gateway (SWG).

-SASE solutions provide simple connectivity and security for today’s complex IT environment, with massive cloud adoption, digital transformation, remote workers, and the Internet of things (IoT).
-It enables consistent connectivity and performance for mobile users and cloud applications, consistent policy enforcement across networks, protection of unmanaged devices, and protection against modern threats.
+SASE solutions provide simple connectivity and security for today’s complex IT environment, with massive cloud adoption, digital transformation, remote workers, and the Internet of Things (IoT).
+They enable consistent connectivity and performance for mobile users and cloud applications, consistent policy enforcement across networks, protection of unmanaged devices, and protection against modern threats.
 All these can be seamlessly and automatically deployed to any edge.

 SASE: The modern, customizable network fabric

 SASE does more than just connect users and devices – it also protects them.
-SASE includes several solutions that provide multiple layers of security:
+It includes several solutions that provide multiple layers of security:

 - Encryption and decryption of inline traffic.